 Chicken Gui with Stir-Fried Vegetables

-(Adapted from a Garlic Tree Restaurant recipe featured in the Pike Place Market Cookbook)
+(Adapted from a Garlic Tree Restaurant recipe from the owner of the restaurant, Hong Ja Han, and featured in the Pike Place Market Cookbook)

 You really can use whatever vegetables you like for this recipe.
 I used broccoli, Napa cabbage, onions, mushrooms, and a red bell pepper.
 You could also try bean sprouts, green onions, carrots, or zucchini.